 The "Martin Luther King, Jr. Memorial City-County Commission," now referred to as the "San Antonio Martin Luther King, Jr. Commission" or "MLK, Jr. Commission," was established on April 3, 1986, by official act of the San Antonio City Council through City Resolution No. 86-15-19 under the leadership of then-Mayor Henry Cisneros.
 The MLK, Jr. Commission is a volunteer organization.
 On January 19, 1987, chaired by Aaronetta Pierce, the Commission and the City of San Antonio held its first official Martin Luther King, Jr. March.

-Although the City of San Antonio this year celebrates the 27th anniversary of its City-sponsored event, the history of the local MLK, Jr. March goes back even further.
+Although in 2015 the City of San Antonio celebrates the 28th anniversary of this City-sponsored event, the history of the local MLK, Jr. March goes back even further.
 The late Rev. Dr. Raymond "R.A."
 Callies, Sr., a San Antonio teacher, pastor and one of the founders of the San Antonio MLK, Jr. March began leading processions in San Antonio honoring Dr. King's legacy soon after Dr. King's death on April 4, 1968 and worked tirelessly to have a statue of Dr. King erected.
 Since then, community members, each year increasing in number, have gathered to honor the life and legacy of Dr. King.
 This year's theme is "Realizing the Dream: Jobs, Justice and Freedom."

 Improving the quality of our youth's education is very important to the MLK, Jr. Commission.
 If you would like to support the MLK, Jr. March, annual MLK, Jr. scholarships, or any of events that will take place, the MLK, Jr. Commission welcomes the partnership of local and national businesses.
 Please contact the City of San Antonio MLK, Jr. Commission staff by email.